skywritergr/rock-paper-scissors/README.md

 Simply clone the repository and run **npm install**

 ## Starting the server
 **node server.js** will start the server.
-Then visit localhost:3000 and you should be able to see a Hello World! message.
+Then visit localhost:3000 and you should be able to see the game.